Mirantis/mke-docs/content/docs/configuration/authentication/kubelogin-setup.md

 of configuring kubectl for use with MKE 4k.
 Using it, you can add an authentication client application and audience to your MKE 4k cluster.

-To enable the use of kubelogin, edit the `authentication.kubelogin` parameter in the `mke4.yaml` configuration file to `true`.
-For security purposes, the parameter is disabled by default.
+To enable the use of kubelogin, edit For security purposes, the `authentication.kubelogin` parameter in the `mke4.yaml` configuration file is disabled by default.
+To enable kubelogin, change the setting to `true`.
+As a result, MKE 4k will immediately generate the necessary audience and client application for kubelogin function.

 Because it is so popular with our customers, we have added a way to easily add a client and audience to the cluster that works with the suggested setup in the kubelogin setup guide.
 We should make sure and provide a link to